Upgrading the Enterprise Server¶

 Client Compatibility¶

-In general, Binary Ninja assumes users will only change versions in a positive direction.
+Binary Ninja assumes users will typically change versions in a positive direction.
 This same assumption holds for Enterprise as well.
 While an older client or server may work with a newer client or server, we only test for and guarantee compatibility within a version pair.

 These are the stable versions that are expected to work together and have been tested prior to release: